US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

 Just like the desktop client, once you're online the app displays a real-time scrolling graph showing your upload and download data rates.
-We're unsure whether there's anyone who actually needs this, and presumably it will reduce your battery life if you leave it open for a long period of time, but there's no doubt it looks better than the usual dull country list.
+We're unsure whether there's anyone who actually needs this, and it'll probably reduce your battery life if you leave it open for a long period of time, but there's no doubt it looks better than the usual dull country list.

 The app presents some genuinely useful status information along with the fancy visuals: your new IP address, server name, location, time connected, and so on.
 It's welcome reassurance that the system is working as you would expect.

-The location picker is relatively basic.
-You're able to select servers by country or city, but there are no ping times or server load figures to help you choose, and there's no Favorites system or Recent Servers list to speed up reconnections.
+The location picker is a standard list (no map), and relatively basic.
+You're able to select servers by country or city, but there are no visible ping times or server load figures to help you choose (you can filter by ping time, but this delivered inconsistent results for us), and there's no Favorites system or Recent Servers list to speed up reconnections.
 Instead, you're forced to manually scroll to specific servers when you need them, a potential hassle on mobile devices with small screens.

 The app has more settings and options than most of the competition.
 You can choose to make OpenVPN UDP or TCP connections, optimizing for speed or reliability.
 There's a wider choice of ports than you'll see with the Windows client (443, 1194 and 8443).

 There are minor weaknesses in some areas.
 While many apps can automatically protect you whenever you connect to an insecure network, for instance, IPVanish displays an optional warning and leaves you to decide what to do.
-That's enough to help you stay safe, though, and overall, the app works very well.
+That will at least help you stay safe, though, and overall, the app works reasonably well.

 Once you are online, there's similar eye candy in the shape of a scrolling real-time internet traffic graph.
-This isn't exactly necessary, but it's good (and very unusual) to see a VPN app with some visual style.
+This isn't exactly necessary, and we'd guess the extra CPU usage won't help with battery life, but it's good (and very unusual) to see a VPN app with some visual style.